ElotlMX/Complexity-Model/README.md

 # Productivity and Predictability for Measuring Morphological Complexity

-Repository that contains the code for calculating the entropy rate of a subword language model:
+Repository that contains the code for calculating the entropy rate of a subword language model.
+This is part of the article [Productivity and Predictability for Measuring Morphological Complexity](https://www.mdpi.com/1099-4300/22/1/48)

+This program runs in python 3.
+The program uses the next libraries:

+* Standard pyhton libraries (numpy, collections, itertools, random, re)
+* nltk (Natural Language Toolkit) https://www.nltk.org/

+## Basic Usage

 ``python main.py --input_directory``